Erika Sánchez

 Erika L. Sánchez (born c.
 1984) is an American poet and writer.
-She is the author of poetry collection Lessons on Expulsion and a young adult novel I Am Not Your Perfect Mexican Daughter, a 2017 finalist for the National Book Award for Young People's Literature.
-She is a professor at DePaul University.
+She is the author of poetry collection Lessons on Expulsion, a young adult novel I Am Not Your Perfect Mexican Daughter, a 2017 finalist for the National Book Award for Young People's Literature, and Crying in the Bathroom: A Memoir.
+She was a professor at DePaul University.

 Early life and education

-Sánchez, the daughter of Mexican immigrants, is from Cicero, Illinois.
+Sánchez, the daughter of Mexican immigrants from Los Ojos, Mexico, is from Cicero, Illinois.
 She has two brothers.
 She grew up bilingual, speaking both Spanish and English.
 She attended Morton East High School, then the University of Illinois at Chicago, where she was Phi Beta Kappa and graduated magna cum laude.
 After college she traveled to Madrid, Spain, to teach English with the Fulbright program and pursued poetry.
 She then earned an MFA in poetry from the University of New Mexico.

 Career

 Poetry

 Sánchez won a Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship in 2015.
 Her first poetry collection, Lessons on Expulsion, was published by Graywolf in July 2017.
 The Washington Post named it to a list of best poetry of July 2017, calling it a "fierce, assertive debut".
 In The New York Times, Kathleen Rooney praised Sánchez's "wrenching explorations of guilt and shame, grief and misogyny...Her depictions of misery hurt and haunt," particularly through her use of the second person "to draw readers close to difficult subjects."
 In 2017, United States poet laureate Tracy K. Smith recommended Sánchez as among the best new voices in poetry.